-Examined through one three-hour unseen written examination to be held in 9th week of Michaelmas Term.
+Examined by a three-hour unseen in-person written examination to be held in 9th week of Michaelmas Term.
 The examination will consist of a series of questions, all of which must be answered.
 The questions are weighted according to their relative difficulty, and the details of the weighting assigned to each question are provided in the examination paper.
 Failure to answer any individual question will result in the loss of marks for that question only.